objectiv/objectiv.io/docs/docs/tracking/backend/objectiv/introduction.md

 [Events](/taxonomy/reference/events/overview.md).

 ## First-party data
-The Collector is self-hosted, on your own domain, so no data is ever sent to any third-party.
+The Collector is self-hosted on your own domain, no data is ever sent to any third-party, meaning:

-This first-party data approach has several advantages:

-- You have full control over your data.
+* You have full control over your data.
-- Tracking is compliant with privacy legislation such as GDPR, CCPA and PECR.
+* Tracking is compliant with privacy legislation such as GDPR, CCPA and PECR.
-- Adblockers can be avoided: first-party data tracking is ususally not covered by adblockers.
+* Adblockers can be avoided: first-party data tracking is ususally not covered by adblockers.

 ## Storage
 Currently, the Collector can store Events in:
 - A PostgreSQL database.
 - The file system.

-We aim to support more storage solutions in the near future.

 ## Validation
 Objectiv's Collector validates any incoming Event against the [taxonomy and its properties](/taxonomy/reference/events/overview.md).
 If it fails, the Collector will respond with an error, and store the Event in the `NOK` folder on disk.

-This means no Event sent to the Collector is ever discarded.
-This enables you to for instance 'repair' any failing Events and store them after the fact.
+This means no Event sent to the Collector is ever discarded, enabling you to for instance 'repair' any failing Events and store them after the fact.

 ## Enrichment